jordanshatford/plex/docs/10-Requestrr.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://github.com/thomst08/requestrr/wiki).

 1. Launch the Requestrr web interface `http://${YOUR_IP}:4545`.
 2. Set username and password as preferred.
 3. Configure chat clients: